Nanolx/NanoDroid/doc/Issues.md

 * You can't get past the first page of the microG login wizard on KitKat
   * updating microG to (at least) 0.2.7.17455 will fix the issue

-## Updating Play support libraries

-* Play Store tries to update itself or the Play Services, both updates fail because you have microG and a modified Play Store installed
-  * you can disable the `GMSCoreUpdateService` service of the Play Store to prevent it from updating

 ## Google Account

 * Can't login to Google Account